jhumelsine/jhumelsine.github.io/_posts/2024-05-12-interpreter-design-pattern-production.md

 The following happens at startup:
 1. The `ConcreteConditionConfigurer` acquires an instance of the `PrototypeConditionalRepoImpl` which is a Singleton that implements `PrototypeConditionalRepo`.
 2. The `ConcreteConditionConfigurer` creates a new object instance of `ConcreteCondition` while injecting the Repo instance.
 This is the first place where `new()` is called.
 We still need to create the object via `new()`, but it’s an external call in the `Configurer`.
 The `ConcreteCondition` is a placeholder example.
 In practice, there will be many concrete condition classes.
 An object instance will be created for each.
 Our implementation language was C++, which supported the ability for the class to create and register an instance of itself during static initialization.
-Not all programming languages support this auto-registration ability.
+Not all programming languages support static initialization.
 A separate Configurer class may be required as is modeled in the diagram above.
 NOTE: Since I didn’t understand Dependency Injection, I didn’t use it in our implementation.
 The `ConcreteCondition` resolved the Repo Singleton itself.
 This works, but it results in a circular dependency where the Repo Singleton, and the `ConcreteCondition` know about and depend upon each other.
 The enhanced design above removes the circular dependency.
 3. The `ConcreteConditionConfigurer` registers the object instance with the `PrototypeConditionRepo` Singleton using its class name.
 NOTE: Any unique key identifier will work, but class name is what we used.
 4.	`PrototypeConditionRepo` will contain a mapping of class name to an object of that class.
 Recall that the `PrototypeConditionRepo` will have no knowledge of the concrete class.
 It will only know the object as a `PrototypeCondition`.